Currently accepting new telehealth clients in North Carolina

 Not finding the answers you seek?
 Send an email to Nikki.Hammonds@pm.me

 Yes, I do.
-I accept BCBS, Quest, and Aetna.
+I accept Blue Cross & Blue Shield, Quest, Aetna, and Cigna.

 All other plans are considered out-of-network.
 I will be happy to provide a receipt after each session, which you may send to your insurance carrier for possible reimbursement.
 Before your first appointment, please contact your insurance carrier directly to determine if they will cover a portion of counseling costs as an out-of-network provider.
 You can find the customer service number on the back of your insurance card.